 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.”

-Sometimes you can’t see it until the storm passes.
+Even still, sometimes you can’t see it until the storm passes completely.
 But it’s always there.

 Faith.
 Trust Him.
 It’s a choice.
 That’s what I know.